-Coping With Stress and Chronic Pain
+How to Cope With Stress and Chronic Pain

-For those who do not suffer from an invisible illness, coping with this additional stress can be hard to understand.
-But for people dealing with one of the many types of chronic pain, navigating this added stress can feel like you’re riding an emotional rollercoaster.
+Nowadays, stress can come in all shapes and sizes, whether it is work, family, finances or even cheering for your favorite sports team as a close game is determined in the final seconds.
+When it comes to stress brought on from dealing with chronic pain, that is when stress levels are taken to an entirely different level.
+For those who do not suffer from an invisible illness, coping with this additional stress and chronic pain can be hard to understand.
+But for people dealing with one of the many types of chronic pain, navigating this added stress can feel like you are riding an emotional rollercoaster.

+I suffer from early-onset osteoarthritis (OA) in my right ankle.
+After two major surgeries, I have limited range of motion and a constantly swollen ankle joint.
 The pain comes and goes, and I wear an Arizona brace to help manage the OA.
 But when the pain flares-up, my stress levels can go through the roof.

 Two common types of mediation for chronic pain are:

 - Mindfulness meditation.
 This is done sitting down, eyes closed, with your back straight.
 The focus is on breathing in and out in a relaxing, even pace.